kkolarov/sophy/README.md

   }
 }
 ```
-To make appointments in your Google calendars, the VA should have access to them using the `GOOGLE_SOPHY_ACCESS_TOKEN` token.

-You can generate this kind of token using the script quickstart.js.
-If you cannot find it out, you can contact the project owner.
+You make appointments in your Google calendars using `GOOGLE_SOPHY_ACCESS_TOKEN` token.
+You can generate it as you run the script `quickstart.js` located at the top level of the project structure.

-The VA is capable to converse with clients using Wit's bot engine.
-After creating an app there, go to the settings section, get the access token and assign it to the `WIT_ACCESS_TOKEN` property.
+Sophy understands the user's response using Wit's bot engine.
+You can find the authorization token in the settings section.
+You have to copy and paste it in the `WIT_ACCESS_TOKEN` property.

-After creating a fb app, go to the dashboard section, copy the app secret and assign it to the `FACEBOOK_APP_SECRET` property.
+The last property you have to configure is `FACEBOOK_APP_SECRET`.
+You can find it out by visiting the dashboard section in the facebook app.

 ## Usage